mlhDevelopment/CheatSheet/OpenSSL.md

 When creating CSRs & certificates, a lot of data entry is required.
 It is possible to pull the entered information from configuration files.
 See the documentation for more details.

+### Note on v3

+Version 3 marked many depracated algorithms as obsolete.
+If you receive a message like ':unsupported:' with a reference to an algorithm, add the option `-legacy` to permit obsolete algorithms.

 ## Commands

 ### Creation